Nyenschantz: The fortress Landskrona

-During excavations in 1992–2000 the remnants of three different medieval fortresses were found at the site of the Nyenschantz fortress.
-The only one of them that is known historically is the Swedish fortress Landskrona, built in the year 1300 by Tyrgils Knutsson, who was the Lord High Constable of Sweden.
-Landskrona was a very large and unusually well fortified wooden fortress with eight towers.
-In the spring of 1301 the Russians amassed a large army and laid siege to the fortress.
-When a fire broke out inside the fortress the Swedes retreated to the basement.
-The last of the Swedish defenders were captured and the Russians burned down the fortress.
+During excavations in 1992–2000, the remnants of three different medieval fortresses were found at the site of the Nyenschantz fortress.
+The only one known historically is the Swedish fortress Landskrona, built in 1300 by Tyrgils Knutsson, the Lord High Constable of Sweden.
+Landskrona was an enormous and unusually well-fortified wooden fortress with eight towers.
+In the spring of 1301, the Russians amassed a large army and laid siege to the fortress.
+The Swedes retreated to the basement when a fire broke out inside the fortress.
+The last of the Swedish defenders were captured, and the Russians burned down the fortress.

 Background

-In 1609, the Vyborg Treaty was signed by Sweden and Tsardom of Russia as a package of military agreements that were supposed to be mutually beneficial to both countries.
-It was signed by King Charles IX of Sweden and Vasili IV (also known as Vasily Shuisky) of Russia in the Swedish city of Vyborg, located on the Karelian Isthmus close to Russian territory.
+In 1609, the Treaty of Viborg was signed by Sweden and Tsardom of Russia as a package of military agreements that were supposed to be mutually beneficial.
+It was signed by King Charles IX of Sweden and Vasili IV (also known as Vasily Shuisky) of Russia in the Swedish city of Viborg, located on the Karelian Isthmus close to Russian territory.
 The treaty came at an unstable period in Russian history known as the Time of Troubles, where the death of Tsar Feodor I in 1598 led to decades of civil war.
 In 1605, following the death of de facto ruler Boris Godunov, Vasily Shuisky came to power, triggering a conflict with a pretender to the Russian throne, False Dmitry II.
-Additionally, Russia began fighting the Polish–Muscovite War following invasion of the country by the Polish–Lithuanian Commonwealth the same year.
-Sweden themselves were fighting against the Poles in the Polish–Swedish War, and viewed their eastward expansion into Russian lands as a security threat.
-The terms of the Vyborg Treaty stipulated that Sweden would supply a corps of mercenaries to Shuisky to fight False Dmitry II and the Poles, in exchange for Swedish control of the nearby strategic Korela Fortress, as well as its town Kexholm and the respective county.
-Shuisky agreed to the terms, but was an unpopular ruler with little power.
-Shortly after signing the Vyborg Treaty, Russia's fortunes began to rise, and Shuisky was forced out of power in 1610.
+Additionally, Russia began fighting the Polish–Russian War following the invasion of the country by the Polish–Lithuanian Commonwealth the same year.
+Sweden itself was fighting against the Poles in the Polish–Swedish War and viewed their eastward expansion into Russian lands as a security threat.
+The terms of the Treaty of Viborg stipulated that Sweden would supply a corps of mercenaries to Shuisky to fight False Dmitry II and the Poles in exchange for Swedish control of the nearby strategic Korela Fortress, as well as its town Kexholm and the respective county.
+Shuisky agreed to the terms but was an unpopular ruler with little power.
+Shortly after signing the Treaty of Viborg, Russia's fortunes began to rise, and Shuisky was forced out of power in 1610.
 A coalition between Swedish general Jacob de la Gardie and Russian princes launched the De la Gardie Campaign, effectively defeating False Dmitry II.